 Area 5 Chime Grant Program

 Area 5 owns several sets of handchimes as well as children’s colored bell sets that are loaned to qualified programs throughout the five-state area.
 Program leaders may apply at any time.
-Grant recipients receive a three-octave set of handchimes as well as music and various materials to typically be received in August and returned the following May/ June.
+Grant recipients receive a three-octave set of handchimes as well as music and various materials, typically received in August and returned the following May/June.

 Our Chime Grant Commitment